Toyota Carina II: Other markets

 In mainland European markets, the engines (numbers are for catalyzed versions) produced slightly different outputs from British market models.
 The carburetted 1.6-litre 4A-F produced 90 PS at 6,000 rpm, which increased to 102 PS at 5,800 rpm for the fuel injected 4A-FE version.
 The 2-litre 3S-FE, never available as an estate, produced a claimed 121 PS at 5,600 rpm.
 An uncatalysed version, available in some countries, produces 128 PS at the same engine speed.
 The 2C diesel provided 73 PS at 4,700 rpm and was only available with a five-speed manual transmission, whereas the petrol versions could also be had with a four-speed automatic.

 In Denmark, these trims were almost identical, except that XL model was slightly more upmarket than UK cars; spec was cognate with Republic of Ireland vehicles.
-In certain markets, such as Sweden, the Carina II was only available with liftback bodywork and the two-liter petrol engine.
-In Italy, two-liter Carina II's (petrol and diesel) were only available as liftbacks.
+In certain markets, such as Sweden, the Carina II was only available with liftback bodywork and the 2.0-litre petrol engine.
+In Italy, the 2.0-litre Carina II's (petrol and diesel) were only available as liftbacks.

 The Carina II was discontinued in 1992 and succeeded by the mostly English-built Toyota Carina E.